 What to see around Bran

 Apart from Dracula’s castle, which would probably take you one hour to visit, there are more things to see around Bran.
 You can go to Sirnea, to see Valea cu Struti, an ostrich farm.
 Ostriches are kinda cute, but I would not recommend sleeping at the attached hotel, because the food is average quality and everything is overpriced.
-So take photos, take a nice walk on the hills and then go.
+So take photos, enjoy a nice walk on the hills and then go.

 Only a few kilometers from Bran, there is Cheile Gradistei, a touristic complex featuring a hotel, several villas, a restaurant and a swimming pool.
 The pool is indoors and it is not too big, so don’t expect you’ll have a lot of room for swimming.
 Anyway, the rooms are nice and the restaurant has lots of tables outside, so it’s quite enjoyable.
 Besides, the surroundings are good for walking, there’s a small river and a tiny waterfall just nearby the hotel.
-A downside to Cheile Gradistei is that many companies organize conferences, trainings and other events there, so it might get too busy to enjoy.
+A downside to Cheile Gradistei is that many companies organize conferences, training sessions, team buildings and other events there, so it might get too busy to enjoy.
 For instance, when we stopped there on Saturday, the parking was full of cars branded with Herbalife.
 It was fun to see a Porsche Cayenne Hybrid branded with Herbalife on all sides, but that was pretty much all the entertainment we had there.
 We only used their parking, then went for a nice, long walk along the stream… well, I couldn’t resist the water, so here I am, refreshing myself a little:

 We slept at Popasul Cavalerului, a pension just 500m down the road from Bran castle.
 It’s good, I recommend it.
 A double room with a view to Dracula’s Castle costs 140 RON, which is about $40.
 It would be expensive if you wanted to spend three months there, but for one single night it’s not too bad.
 Anyway, Bran and the surrounding villages are full of pensions, so you might find something cheaper if you are in the mood of stopping from gate to gate.
 They don’t offer any kind of food at Popasul Cavalerului, but this is not an issue.
 There’s an excellent restaurant at Casa din Bran, nearby, where everything tastes delicious and prices are unbelievably low.
 Casa din Bran offers accommodation as well, you can find it on booking.com.